-The teaching and learning processes will be based on the lecturer's slides, readings of the recommended books and practical case studies.
-You must read and review each lecture presentation carefully before class so that you can solve it during the session.
+The Teaching And Learning Processes Will Be based the lecturer's slides, readings of the recommended books and practical case studies.
+You must read each case study before class so that you can solve it during the session.

 8. Scheduled activities